LutherTS/jscomments/README.md

       exitDueToFailure:
         "Terminates the whole process with a 'failure' code (1).", // $COMMENT#JSDOC#DEFINITIONS#EXITDUETOFAILURE
       makeRuleResolve:
-        "The utility that creates the resolve rule based on the flattened config data, used to transform $COMMENT#* placeholders into actual comments.", // $COMMENT#JSDOC#DEFINITIONS#MAKERULERESOLVE
+        "The utility that creates the resolve rule based on the flattened config data, used to transform comment variables placeholders into actual comments.", // $COMMENT#JSDOC#DEFINITIONS#MAKERULERESOLVE
       makeRuleCompress:
-        "The utility that creates the compress rule based on the reversed flattened config data, used to transform actual comments into $COMMENT#* placeholders.", // $COMMENT#JSDOC#DEFINITIONS#MAKERULECOMPRESS
+        "The utility that creates the compress rule based on the reversed flattened config data, used to transform actual comments into comment variables placeholders.", // $COMMENT#JSDOC#DEFINITIONS#MAKERULECOMPRESS
       coreCommentsFlow:
         "The core flow at the heart of resolving and compressing comments.", // $COMMENT#JSDOC#DEFINITIONS#CORECOMMENTSFLOW
       resolveCommentsFlow:
-        "The flow that resolves $COMMENT#* placeholders intro actual comments.", // $COMMENT#JSDOC#DEFINITIONS#RESOLVECOMMENTSFLOW
+        "The flow that resolves comment variables placeholders into actual comments.", // $COMMENT#JSDOC#DEFINITIONS#RESOLVECOMMENTSFLOW
       compressCommentsFlow:
-        "The flow that compresses actual comments into $COMMENT#* placeholders.", // $COMMENT#JSDOC#DEFINITIONS#COMPRESSCOMMENTSFLOW
+        "The flow that compresses actual comments into comment variables placeholders.", // $COMMENT#JSDOC#DEFINITIONS#COMPRESSCOMMENTSFLOW
       logError:
         'Logs an error to the console depending on its type. (`"error"` or `"warning"`.)', // $COMMENT#JSDOC#DEFINITIONS#LOGERROR
     }),
     params: Object.freeze({
       flattenedConfigData:
-        "The flattened config data, with $COMMENT#* placeholders as keys and actual comments as values.", // $COMMENT#JSDOC#PARAMS#FLATTENEDCONFIGDATA
+        "The flattened config data, with comment variables placeholders as keys and actual comments as values.", // $COMMENT#JSDOC#PARAMS#FLATTENEDCONFIGDATA
       reversedFlattenedConfigData:
-        "The reversed flattened config data, with actual comments as keys and $COMMENT#* placeholders as values.", // $COMMENT#JSDOC#PARAMS#REVERSEDFLATTENEDCONFIGDATA
+        "The reversed flattened config data, with actual comments as keys and comment variables placeholders as values.", // $COMMENT#JSDOC#PARAMS#REVERSEDFLATTENEDCONFIGDATA
       ruleName:
         'The name of the rule currently used.
 (Either `"resolve"` or `"compress"`.)', // $COMMENT#JSDOC#PARAMS#RULENAME
       ignores: